 So if we really want to understand how jets grow and evolve and why they come in so many shapes and sizes, we want to know as much about their environment as we can.
 Unfortunately, we don't have really great measurements for this.

 Key parameters for the environment like density or magnetic field strength would typically be measured using X-ray observations.
-But these observations are biased towards denser or richer environments, and to objects that are nearer to Earth.
+But these observations are biased towards denser or richer environments and to objects that are nearer to Earth.
 So the values we get for things like density in the ICE come with some significant uncertainties attached.
 When we then try to run simulations or interpret observations, the uncertainty is passed on to these measurements and it's difficult to interpret the data.

 To compound this issue even more, a lot of the large-scale surveys coming online are being done at radio wavelengths.
 For the Australian Square Kilometre Array Pathfinder (ASKAP), two surveys in particular, EMU and POSSUM, are going to be observing large amounts of the sky and lots of new radio objects.
-EMU alone is expected to observe over 70 million sources, where only 2 million are currently know.
+EMU alone is expected to observe over 70 million sources, where only 2 million are currently known.
 X-ray and optical surveys take much longer to run, and simply won't be able to keep up with this demand for environment measures.

 What we need are better, more robust, estimates for the ICE, and our saviour might just be in the jets themselves.
 This is where my Honours project comes into things.
 This year, I'm investigating how Faraday Rotation could act as a measure for the ICE.
 My task is to simulate radio jets and their environments and see how different setups affect this Faraday Rotation that we can observe.

 But what is "Faraday Rotation"?